Sports Funding

 Knowing the importance of healthy living, we aim to broaden the children’s range of sporting experiences both in and after school by providing clubs such as multi-skills, football, dance, gymnastics and yoga.

-In 2021 – 2022 Hetts Lane will receive a Sports Grant of £17,130
+In 2023 – 2024 Hetts Lane received a Sports Grant of £17,160

-This is based on a block grant of £16,000 + £10 per 113 Year 1 and 2 pupils
+Based on a block grant of £16,000 + £10 per the number of Year 1 and 2 pupils

 Continue the programme of staff training/ development through working alongside specialist sports coaches in school and accessing quality training